solarsailer/matthieuoger.com/content/posts/2015-10-13-sad-state-web-deployment.md

 ---
 date: "2015-10-13"

-title: The sad state of web app deployment
+title: "The Sad State of Web App Deployment"
 excerptQuote:
   name: "Eevee"
   quote: "We’ve been doing this for 20 years.
 We should have this by now.
 It should work, it should be pluggable and agnostic, and it should do everything right. […] Instead, we stack layer after layer of additional convoluted crap on top of what we’ve already got because we don’t know how to fix it."